GobsRuiz/GobsRuiz/README.md

 ## Hi there 👋

-Hello, feel free to see some projects I did.
+Feel free to see some projects I did.
 Some projects are private, as they are important projects

 ### GitHub Stats
 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=gobsruiz)](https://github.com/anuraghazra/github-readme-stats)